Do-do-new/GitKnowHow/GitNotesFromGitTraining.md

 `rebase -x '<cmd>'` to insert `<cmd>` after every step of an interactive rebase.
 Various commands can also be inserted manually in-between.

+Doing bisect with extra cherry-pick.
+Meaning that if we can not reproduce something as-is, but need to modify code first, bisect additionally does cherry-pick every time.

 ## Remotes

 `git push master:refs/private/andrey` It can be configured into which folder we push remotes.